 |

-Macrophages | Phagocytic cells that reside in most tissues; have multiple receptors and are capable of antigen presentation to T lymphs, release of cytokines, and recruitment of other immune cells. |
+Macrophages | Phagocytic cells, which reside in most tissues, have multiple receptors and can present antigens to T lymph, release cytokines, and recruit other immune cells. |

-NK Cells | Large non-specific granular cytotoxic lymphocytes; recognize intracellular infections and tumor cells and then kill them by inducing apoptosis.
+NK cells | Large non-specific granular cytotoxic lymphocytes recognize intracellular infections and tumor cells and then kill them by inducing apoptosis.

 |